Skip to main content

 ```python

-from agentica.magic.logging import set_default_agent_listener, PrintOnlyListener
+from agentica.logging import set_default_agent_listener, PrintOnlyListener

 # Change default for all agents/functions